-A few months after the introduction of the face-mask I wrote to a national newspaper (see below) expressing my concerns, particularly after meeting a disabled man, who had visibly difficulty in walking, telling me a story about being stopped in a well-known bakery chain and asked what his disability was (that prevented him from wearing a face-mask).
+A few months after the introduction of the face-mask I wrote to a national newspaper (see below, published online at the Daily Telegraph website) expressing my concerns, particularly after meeting a disabled man, who had visibly difficulty walking, telling me a story about being stopped in a well-known bakery chain and asked what his disability was (that prevented him from wearing a face-mask).
 When he refused to say, the shop called the police (who fortunately did not do anything).

 - Dates taken: October 2020 – February 2021.

 - Address: London Borough of Hammersmith & Fulham.

 - Camera: Canon EOS 5D (Mark IV) with 100 mm lens.

 - Purchase link: https://www.alamy.com/portfolio/kevinjfrost/kevinjfrostcom2021q1.html